zlatur/docs/content/trusted-content/_index.md

 Trusted content is a selection of high-quality, secure images, curated by Docker and verified publishing partners.
-These images are stable, up-to-date, and follow industry best-practices.
+These images are stable, up-to-date, and follow industry best practices.
 They provide a strong foundation for developing applications.

 {{< grid >}}